cfpb/design-system/docs/components/notifications.md

           to reassure the user that an action is functioning as intended.
         variation_name: In-progress notification
     variation_group_description: >-
-      Remember to place form-level alerts below the form title.
+      Form-level alerts should appear below the form title.

-      For field-level alerts alerts, minicon and message should always appear below the input field.
+      For field-level alerts, minicon and message should always appear below the input field.

       For screen reader accessibility, include anchor links to the fields that need correction.
-use_cases: ""
+use_cases: .
 content_guidelines: ""
 behavior: >-
   #### Visibility